 Tool evaluation: Existing tools to estimate the carbon storage potential of different land types and management actions are often at a national scale.
 These tools may not adequately incorporate the nuances of land management and potential at a state or local level, especially in the arid or semiarid Southwest.
 We compiled a collection of 73 decision-support tools related to land management and carbon sequestration and refined this to a short list of 5 tools that are easy to use and provide carbon estimates.
 These tools include Carbon Management Evaluation Tool (COMET), Carbon Reduction Potential Evaluation (CaRPE), Carbon OnLineEstimator (COLE), Carbon Benefit Project (CBP), and the Cool Farm tool.
 The tools allow for evaluation trade-offs regarding carbon storage as compared with other management options.

-Listening sessions: The SWCH team will host a virtual scientist-stakeholder conversation on June 2, 2021.
-If you are interested in joining the listening session, please register here.
+The SWCH team hosted a virtual scientist-stakeholder conversation on June 2, 2021.
+The presentation recordings are below:

-Dr. Joel Brown, SWCH co-lead, will be leading a second listening session at the upcoming NM Cattle Growers' summer meeting.
+Dr. Joel Brown, SWCH co-lead, led a second listening session at NM Cattle Growers' summer meeting on June 7th, 2021.

 This article in Farm Journal shares additional ideas for producers about navigating carbon markets.